• Skip to primary navigation

 Vindaloo Paste

-To make the flavorful paste, you will need an array of ingredients such as Kashmiri dry red chilies, whole coriander seeds, cinnamon sticks, cloves, green cardamoms, black peppercorns, cumin seeds, mustard seeds, garlic, fresh ginger, white vinegar and tamarind paste.
+To make the flavorful paste, you will need an array of ingredients such as Kashmiri dry red chilies, whole coriander seeds, cinnamon sticks (dalchini), cloves (laung), green cardamoms (hari elaichi), black peppercorns (kali mirch), cumin seeds, brown mustard seeds, garlic, fresh ginger, white vinegar, and tamarind paste.

-I prefer to use Kashmiri dry red chillies, as they add a beautiful red color without making it too spicy.
+I prefer to use Kashmiri dry red chillies as they give a beautiful red color to the curry without making it too spicy.
 You can use any other dry red chilies, but adjust the quantity depending upon its spiciness.

-Traditionally, toddy vinegar was used to make the paste but if it’s not available you can use regular white vinegar as I did.
+Traditionally, toddy vinegar (coconut palm wine) was used to make the paste, but if it’s unavailable, you can use regular white vinegar as I did.
+Apple cider vinegar or red wine vinegar can also be used.

 For The Curry

-To make the curry, you will need vegetable oil, onions, bone-in lamb (cut into 1 and ½-inch pieces), tomato puree, salt, turmeric powder, and white granulated sugar.
+You will need oil, red onions, bone-in lamb (cut into 1 and ½-inch pieces), tomato puree, salt, turmeric powder, and white granulated sugar to make the curry.

 I like to use bone-in lamb pieces for this recipe as the bones release their flavor and add a lot of flavor to the curry making it more delicious.

-I will recommend you use canned tomato puree instead of homemade one for better taste and flavor.
+I recommend using canned tomato puree instead of homemade one for better taste and flavor.
 You can replace it with canned tomato paste too.

 How To Make Lamb Vindaloo